panagiotamoraiti/Jaco_Robotic_Arm/README.md

 roslaunch moveit_config my_robot_planning_execution.launch
 ```
 ## Unity Game Engine
-We created 3 differrent Unity Scenes (found in Assets/Scenes directory)
+We created 3 different Unity Scenes (found in Assets/Scenes directory)
   ### 1. Simple Pick and Place
   This scene is mostly based on the [Pick And Place](https://github.com/Unity-Technologies/Unity-Robotics-Hub/tree/main/tutorials/pick_and_place) tutorial from Unity Robotics Hub.
 In a terminal execute:
   ```